rdkcentral/entservices-casting/.github/instructions/Pluginimplementation.instructions.md

         // Use a list/set of monitored callsigns (e.g., {"Audio", "Network", "Input"})
-        // Assuming 'isMonitoredPlugin(callsign)' is a method that checks your watchlist if (isMonitoredPlugin(callsign)) {
+        // Assuming 'isMonitoredPlugin(callsign)' is a method that checks your watchlist
+        // Helper Method to check if this callsign is one we care about if (isMonitoredPlugin(callsign)) {

             // Check if we are already connected (not found in the map)